vipinagrawal25/MeMC/README.md

 to complete.
 To proceed with the other sections it is sufficient to kill the simulation after 1000 Monte Carlo steps.

-## The turn (Generating the connections)
+## Triangulating the surface

+The surface of the membrane will respond to all the internal and external forces present.
+The internal ones are due to bending or stretching.
+If the user has read the section xx.xx of the document, then evaluation of these forces requires the knowledge of all the neighbours of a point.
+For this purpose we rely on the python wrapper for [qhull](qhull.org), ConvexHull.
+We provide a utility script, `utils/gen_memc_conf.py` which takes the output from the `exe_start`, set all the connections and write the output as `conf/dmemc_conf.h5`.

 For MeMC, one needs to triangulate the points generated as described in para above.
 We rely on the python libraries to do so.
-The code to do the trick is  utils/gen_memc_conf.py, which take the data to be triangulated as an input.
+The code to do the trick is  , which take the data to be triangulated as an input.
 Executing the following

 ```bash
 python utils/gen_memc_conf.py data_sph/part_pos0003.bin